-I’m suing my contractor in small claims court for the damage he caused to my property while he was supposed to be making basic repairs.
-When filing the lawsuit, there’s an option for a jury trial.
-What exactly would that mean, and should I take that option?
+I’m suing my contractor in small claims court for damage he caused to my property while he was supposed to be making basic repairs.
+I've learned that my state offers an option for a jury trial, even in small claims court.
+What exactly would that mean?
+Should I take that option?

 In many states, small claims cases are decided exclusively by judges or magistrates.
 These are sometimes referred to as “bench trials,” because both parties “approach the bench” and make their arguments to the judge.

-If you have graphic evidence of the contractor’s mistakes – for example, pictures of your flooded basement or large photos of sloppy tiling in the bathroom – a jury of fellow homeowners in your community might be sympathetic.
+If you have graphic evidence of the contractor’s mistakes, such as pictures of your flooded basement or large photos of sloppy tiling in the bathroom, a jury of fellow homeowners in your community might be sympathetic.

 In short, there is no definitive answer to the question of whether juries or judges are “better.”
 It depends on many factors, including the complexity of your case, your ability and comfort with public speaking, and your contractor’s likely charisma (or lack thereof).